basher/WebUI-Parcel/README.md

 ### Default `browserslist` configuration in `package.json`

-- This default configuration ensures that `TypeScript`, `babel` and `autoprefixer` will correctly transpile our JavaScript/CSS to work in the browsers specified.
+- This default configuration ensures that `TypeScript`, `babel` and `autoprefixer` will correctly transpile JavaScript/CSS to work in the browsers specified.
 ```json
 "browserslist": [
     "defaults",